Talk on Corners: Talk on Corners: Special Edition

 A special edition of the record was released internationally on 9 November 1998.
 This revised edition contained five remixed tracks, several of which were then released or re-released as singles.
 The previously released remix of "Dreams" by Todd Terry was included, along with a previously unreleased K-Klass remix of "So Young" (released as a single the following week), as well as an alternate mix of "I Never Loved You Anyway".
-English electronic music duo Tin Tin Out remixed a further two tracks: "What Can I Do" (which has been released as a single) and "Runaway"—a song from their debut album.
+English electronic music duo Tin Tin Out remixed a further two tracks: "What Can I Do" (which had already been released as a single) and "Runaway"—a song from their debut album.
 Tin Tin Out enlisted European string ensemble the Duke Quartet to provide orchestration for both tracks.
 The former would go on to become the Corrs' first top three hit in the UK when it was released as a single, while the remix of "Runaway" became their highest-peaking single yet, after it peaked at number two behind Britney Spears' "...Baby One More Time".
 "Dreams" and "So Young" have been certified silver by the BPI for sales in excess of 200,000 copies each, while "What Can I Do" and "Runaway" were certified gold for sales of over 400,000 copies each.
 As of 2017, "What Can I Do" had sold 351,000 copies in the UK.